 WHAT WE DO

-For nearly 25 years, CLTLC has been entrusted with preserving and protecting this cherished corner of northeast Indiana through ongoing conservation and stewardship efforts.
-Our focus area includes the Town of Clear Lake, the Clear Lake Township and the Clear Lake watershed.
-With the support of individual donors, foundations, and volunteers and in partnership with local, state, and federal agencies we protect and preserve 15 important properties within the Clear Lake watershed.
-Each year we conduct water quality monitoring to guide our water quality enhancement efforts and approaches.
+Since 1991, CLTLC has been entrusted with preserving and protecting this cherished corner of northeast Indiana through ongoing conservation and stewardship efforts.
+Our focus area includes the Town of Clear Lake, the Clear Lake Township, and the Clear Lake watershed.
+With the support of individual donors, foundations, businesses, and volunteers and in partnership with local, state, and federal agencies we protect and preserve more than 100 acres within the Clear Lake watershed.
+Each year we conduct water quality enhancement efforts and approaches.
 We believe that building an appreciation for nature is essential in achieving our mission of watershed level preservation and management.
 We organize and host a variety of workshops, events, and outings that encourage youth and the community to think about nature and our environment and ways they can positively impact it.

 The Clear Lake Township Land Conservancy (CLTLC) was started in 1991 by a committed group of volunteers.

-Once desribed as an “inspired idea,” it took root when a survey was sent out to Clear Lake residents, which identified three components that would guide the Conservancy’s activities for the following 25 years: water quality enhancement, natural areas preservation, and environmental education.
+Once described as an “inspired idea,” it took root when a survey was sent out to Clear Lake residents, which identified three components that would guide the Conservancy’s activities for the following decades: water quality enhancement, natural areas preservation, and environmental education.
+Beautiful Clear Lake was formed 14,000 years ago, in the final centuries of earth's last Ice Age.
+Here, at an elevation of nearly 1,000 feet, the historic Wisconsin Glacier melted — creating the natural and pristine kettle-hole reservoir we now call Clear Lake.

 In early years, volunteers conducted water quality monitoring to create the baseline data for the 800 acre Clear Lake, smaller adjacent lakes such as Round Lake, as well as the 4 county ditches that drain into Clear Lake.
 To expand on these efforts, a Water Quality Committee was formed in 2008.
 The Committee took a larger watershed view of Clear Lake’s water quality and started focusing on the importance and function of the adjacent wetlands to the lake.

-Over the last two decades the CLTLC has actively preserved fifteen properties, one -- Kasota Island-- within the lake, thirteen around it, and the Conservancy holds one conservation easement.
+Since 1991, the CLTLC has actively preserved eighteen properties, one -- Kasota Island-- within the lake, sixteen around it, and the Conservancy holds one conservation easement.
 One of the Conservancy’s land project goals is to help residents and surrounding landowners understand the importance of taking a watershed level approach to conservation by looking at sensitive resources beyond Clear Lake.
-Currently the Conservancy protects over 55 acres of sensitive areas that directly impact the water quality of Clear Lake.
+Currently the Conservancy protects just over 100 acres of sensitive areas that directly impact the water quality of Clear Lake.
+Here is a list of actions each of us can take to protect the lake.

 One of the most important aspects of the Conservancy’s continued growth is its environmental education programs.
 Some of these efforts are demonstrated in CLTLC‘s Knee-High Naturalists Program.
-Beginning in the summer of 2006, and every summer since, children have gathered on Wednesday mornings in July to learn about a variety of topics like bats, fish, frogs, invasive species, wetlands and water quality.
+Beginning in the summer of 2006, and every summer since, children have gathered weekly in July to learn about a variety of topics like bats, fish, frogs, birds, composting, art in nature, invasive species, wetlands and water quality.

 Board of Directors